Models and Data

 The result in

 Now that we’ve begun building a model, it’s a good time to remind ourselves that models are not designed to be data storage containers.
-Rather, models are meant to shape the data stored in another location.
-They shape data into objects that fit into the logic of our applications.
-As we work our way into learning about database usage and service calls, however, we’ll use a C# class to store some data temporarily.
+Rather, models are meant to shape the data stored in another location into objects that can be used in our application.
+As we work our way into learning about database usage and service calls, however, we’ll use a Java class to store some data temporarily.

 Event is responsible for organizing